 Searching for Reliable ASP.Net Development Company ?
 Your Search ends here.

-After that, given the appropriate name to the view and select your required options and then click on Add button.
+After that, give the appropriate name to the view, select your required options, and then click on the Add button.

 There is no code-behind in MVC.

-ASP.NET CORE MVC vs Razor pages – What to choose for your Project?
+ASP.NET CORE MVC vs Razor Pages – What to Choose When?

 Razor Pages excel when dealing with structured and straightforward content, making them a preferred alternative for login or contact form kind of pages.
 Its convenience in making centralized code for specific pages while facilitating the separation of logic into external classes makes it an interesting option for web development.
 This promotes core organization keeping controllers uncluttered, and maintainable.